Parks & Recreation Coalition of Brookhaven (PARC)

 • Participants will learn the best methods and strategies for safe and cost-effective removal of invasive species that preserve and enhance the native biodiversity of any natural area.

-• Participants will learn how to plan volunteer events and how to lead and train others.
+• Participants will learn how to plan, train for and lead volunteer work events

 • Includes Eco-A’s online study guide {a $45 value} and Eco-Steward certifications